Foot Health Check

 You may have been told that you have a condition called claudication.

-Do your feet become painful at night and you have to hang your feet over the side of the bed to relieve the pain?
+Do you get pain in your feet at night that is relieved by hanging your feet over the side of the bed?

-Do your feet look pale, feel very cold or are hard to warm up?
+Do you have pale feet, feet that are very cold, or are hard to warm up?

-Have you been told you have peripheral neuropathy, loss of protective sensation or the feeling in your feet is damaged?
+Have you been told you have peripheral neuropathy, loss of protective sensation, or that the feeling in your feet is damaged?

-Do you experience unusual feelings in your feet and hands?
+Do you experience unusual feelings in your hands or feet?

 Your Foot Health Check results